gl00my/esoTalk/README.md

+## This is patched version of esoTalk

+This forum software is used in http://instead.syscall.ru project.
+Original project is here: https://github.com/esotalk/esoTalk

 ## esoTalk – Fat-free forum software

 esoTalk is a free, open-source forum software package built with PHP and MySQL.
 It is designed to be: